 "Movement doesn't necessarily have to high-intensity to be effective," says Bhanote, who is also a teacher of yoga medicine.
 "I like to increase the time I spend with restorative yoga and myofascial release techniques."

-The Remedy Rx: "Restorative yoga balances the nervous system, deeply relaxes the body and stills the mind so we can cultivate conscious relaxation," says Bhanote.
+The Rx: "Restorative yoga balances the nervous system, deeply relaxes the body and stills the mind so we can cultivate conscious relaxation," says Bhanote.
 "It involves a yin style of yoga with longer-held supported poses.
 It's about doing less, yet feeling restored.
 Myofascial techniques work by correcting muscle imbalances, improving joint range of motion and relieving muscle soreness and joint stress."